-The Student Health Center (SHC) offers a huge range of resources and services to support your overall physical health.
-Located in the heart of campus across from the Wells Library and offering many virtual options, the SHC is a convenient and student-centered resource.
+The Student Health Center offers a huge range of resources and services to support your overall physical health.
+Located in the heart of campus across from the Wells Library and offering many virtual options, the Student Health Center is a convenient and student-centered resource.
 You can see a medical provider, fill a prescription, or get physical therapy all in one place.
-The SHC strives to be inclusive of all our diverse students and their specific needs.
+The Student Health Center strives to be inclusive of all our diverse students and their specific needs.

-The Student Health Center Health and Wellness department offers programs and interactive workshops for classes, student groups and events.
+The Student Health Center offers programs and interactive workshops for classes, student groups and events.
 Learn more and request a program.

 What you eat can be an important part of your wellness journey.
 Learn how to prepare healthy meals to increase your nutrition with these videos or schedule a nutrition consultation at the Student Health Center.